kennedyengineering/digital_hydrant/README.md

 "development notes"
 - After completing software, make SD card a readonly filesystem for stability.
 Use usb drive for storing logs
-- setup_usb is a script for managing the encrypted volume
+- setup_usb is a script for managing the encrypted volume, give device path "EX: /dev/sda" and operation "create, unmount, mount" running with sudo is not required